Punktum-dk/epp-service-specification/README.md

 ```

 <a name="update-host-response-with-request-to-new-administrator"></a>
-### update host response, with request to new administrator:
+### update host response, with request to new administrator

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>